skourdes/SproutsClassic/README.md

         MINIUPNPC_LIB_PATH=${MINIUPNPC_LIB_PATH} \
         QMAKE_LRELEASE=${QMAKE_LRELEASE} sprouts-qt.pro

     # Go for it.
-If successful, Windows binary will be written out to ./release/sprouts-qt.exe
+If successful, Windows binary will be written out to ./release/SproutsClassic.exe
     make -f Makefile.Release CXXFLAGS="-DQT_GUI -DQT_NO_PRINTER -std=gnu++11 -march=i686" LDFLAGS="-march=i686"

-The cross-compilation product is saved in the `release` directory under the name `sprouts-qt.exe` and can be tested on Ubuntu with:
+The cross-compilation product is saved in the `release` directory under the name `SproutsClassic.exe` and can be tested on Ubuntu with:

-    $ wine release/sprouts-qt.exe
+    $ wine release/SproutsClassic.exe

 *(be prepared for a long wait during the loading of the index, e.g. 15-20 mins on a low-end machine)*